 Our bylaws require you to wear or otherwise display your club pin whenever you are on club property.
 You should also have your club ID card in your possession when you are on the property.
 If you are a new member, an officer may ask to see your ID card until they get to recognize you.

-- You may bring guests to the club for fishing or shooting activities.
-You as a member must always accompany them when they are on our property, and you are responsible for theirconduct and safety.
+You may bring guests to the club for fishing or shooting activities.
+You as amember must always accompany them when they are on our property, and you are responsible for theirconduct and safety.
 Range hours are 8am until sunset.

-- Note that Wiley Pond has special state fishing regulations.
+Note that Wiley Pond has special state fishing regulations.
 It is open from April 1st to December 31st.
 Wiley is closed to all fishing January through March except for the IF&W authorized Kids February Ice Fishing Derby.
 No ice fishing (except when authorized by Maine IF&W), no motorboats (incl. electric), and artificial lures only.
 Anglers may keep a maximum of two brook trout (6” minimum) per day.
 A Maine freshwater fishing license is required.